-The 2016 spring semester is upon us with exciting news.
+The a new academic year is upon us with exciting news.

 The department is pleased to announce the new Division of Architecture and Environmental Design (AED).
 The new division brings the Community and Regional Planning Department, the Landscape Architecture and Horticulture Department and the Center for Sustainable Communities together with the Architecture Department within the Tyler School of Art.
 This new division builds on the academic synergies that exist between built and natural design disciplines that will spur curricular development and offer new opportunities for collaboration with students and faculty members across the 5 disciplines.